Join me!

 rudbeckia in bloom

-Plants I Did Not Include on this List and Why:
+Plants I Did Not Include on this List

-Phlox – It is beautiful, fragrant, and easy to grow and many would argue it is very hardy, but its predisposition to powdery mildew bumped it off my list.
+Phlox – It is beautiful, fragrant, and easy to grow, and many would argue it is very hardy, but its predisposition to powdery mildew bumped it off my list.

-Peony – a garden beauty queen and exceptional cut flower, but this stunner needs staking or caging and it leaves a mess of petals all over the place when it’s done blooming, making it too much of a diva for this list.
+Peony – a garden beauty queen and exceptional cut flower, but this stunner needs staking or caging, and it leaves a mess of petals all over the place when it’s done blooming, making it too much of a diva for this list.
 This isn’t to say I don’t love the peony, because I do!
 They just require a bit more care.
 Here’s how to grow and care for stunning peonies.

 Clematis – this is an easy-to-grow perennial vine with showy flowers that come back stronger and better every year.
-But some varieties require annual pruning down to the ground and others don’t.
+But some varieties require annual pruning down to the ground, and others don’t.
 The task of remembering to have to prune it gets the clematis set aside from this list.

 Best Hardy Perennials for Shade